w3c/wai-intro-atag/content/index.md

     to Web Content Accessibility Guidelines
     ([WCAG]({{ "/standards-guidelines/wcag/" | relative_url }})).

-ATAG is part of a series of accessibility guidelines, including the Web Content Accessibility Guidelines (WCAG) and the User Agent Accessibility Guidelines (UAAG).
+ATAG is part of a series of accessibility guidelines, including Web Content Accessibility Guidelines (WCAG) and User Agent Accessibility Guidelines (UAAG).
 [Essential Components of Web Accessibility]({{ "/fundamentals/components/" | relative_url }}) explains the relationship between the different guidelines.

-ATAG was published in 2015 and as a technology agnostic standard remains relevant.
+ATAG is relevant today, as it is technology agnostic.
+ATAG was published in 2015 and references WCAG 2.0.
+We encourage you to use the latest version of [WCAG 2](https://www.w3.org/TR/WCAG2/).

 ## Who ATAG is for